Resources: Types of University Receipts – Examples, Exceptions and Important Notes

 - Salary and Sick Leave Reimbursements to Stanford: When an employee has been erroneously overpaid wages, or is reimbursing Stanford for sick leave pay, there are complex tax considerations.
 These reimbursements are handled by payroll and should be initiated via a HelpSU request.

 - Student Aid Payment Reimbursements to Stanford: In the event of student aid (stipend) overpayment, a student administrator should process a correcting transaction in the GFS system, causing the amount to show as a receivable on the student's account.
-The check for overpayment can then be processed through the University Cashier's office.
+The check for overpayment can then be processed through the University Payments office (formerly University Cashier's Office).

 - Reimbursements related to transactions that originated in iProcurement or iOU: For reimbursements related to transactions that originated in iProcurement or iOU (i.e., receipts from vendors or other direct payees), deliver the reimbursement check to Disbursements Operations, via U.S. mail to 3145 Porter Drive Palo Alto, CA 94304 or via ID Mail to MC 8440, with a reference to the original iProcurement or iOU transaction number.